LEGAL is out of sync

 license (see the file COPYING) or public-domain except some files

-This means the list must be complete.
-If we miss something here that shall automatically amend someone else's software to make it matz's.
+This means that the exception list must be comprehensive.
+If we miss someone else's software there, it would be automatically made belong to matz.
 This is very bad.

-The problem is the URL written inside of the file is lost.
+The problem is that the URL that was once written inside the file is lost.
 Our

 git log tells nothing.
-This file and others under the directory definitely lost their origin.
+This and other files under the directory have permanently lost their origin.

 Take a look at this search result:

 % git grep -i 'BSD-2-Clause' | wc -l 43